MikeTaylor/palaeo-vo/vo-manuscript.md

 XXX Show the method applied to _Giraffa_ C7.
 Note that the intercentral joint shows a strong divergence between the planes of the two articular surfaces.

-### This is less intuitive than definitions 1–3, but:
+XXX This is less intuitive than definitions 1–3, but:
 * More precise
 * Constrains subjectivity
 * Can be determined for any complete vertebra, irrespective of whether